 Steve frequently delivers the keynote address at industry events.
 He is actively involved in promoting entrepreneurship, science & technology in education, including lectures at many leading Universities.
 He chaired the European Business Plan of the Year Award 2010 & 2011, became World Economic Forum's Technology Pioneer in 2012, won Frost & Sullivan's Growth Innovation Leadership award for Smart Cities and IAIR's CEO of the Year Award in 2015.
 He is a Fellow of the Royal Society of the Arts.

-Richard Constant joined Living PlanIT as Chief Operating Officer in 2015 to support the team in the next phase of growth that the company faces.
+Richard Constant is the Executive Chairman of Living PlanIT, driving the next phase of growth that the company faces.
 He brings over 40 years of experience in various fields as he has been advising governments and corporate clients around the world on high profile financial, corporate and public affairs & communications strategies for over 25 years.
 His transactional experience involves over 200 M&A situations and 100 IPOs and equity offerings.
 Previously Richard was Chairman and CEO of Gavin Anderson & Co (2000 - 2009).

 In 1973 Richard was commissioned in the British Army.
 After a number of operational tours he was appointed to the Chief of the General Staff's Office.
 In 1986 he joined Flemings' Investment Banking, as Head of Marketing in London and New York.